webDevBig/golem-js-preview-program/tasks/4-send-files/FEEDBACK.md

 [

 Were the tasks and instructions adequate and clear?
+In general, everything is clear and the previous task prepares you for this.

 Is there anything you would improve about the JS Preview program?